by Jim Dillingham, Partner, Shiftwork Solutions

 Still want to change schedules?
 Keep the following three principles in mind, and you will go a long way towards smoothing the transition:

 - Actively seek input from the shift workers.
-Use a methodology that allows everyone to have input.
+Use a methodology that allows everyone to have input before the change takes place.
 Be careful not to pay a disproportionate amount of attention to the few individuals who claim to speak for everyone else.
 In most cases, they are speaking for themselves.

 - When are you going to implement it?
 Small changes can be implemented quickly while major ones (e.g., going from 5 to 7 days of coverage) may require giving the workforce several weeks to prepare.
 Certain times of the year are better for implementation than others.
 For example, it is probably not a good idea to change schedules in the middle of the holiday season.